openfaas/workshop/lab1b.md

 ## Deploy OpenFaaS

 The instructions for deploying OpenFaaS change from time to time as we strive to make this even easier.

-Deploy OpenFaaS to Kubernetes using the instructions for Helm:

-* Install helm (required step)

 ### Install the helm CLI/client